PEP 769 – Add a ‘default’ keyword argument to ‘attrgetter’, ‘itemgetter’ and ‘getitem’

 .

-This enhancement applies to single and multiple attribute/item retrievals, with the default value returned for any missing attribute or item.
+In the first two cases, the enhancement applies to single and multiple attribute/item retrievals, with the default value returned for any missing attribute or item.

-No functionality change is incorporated if default
+No functionality change is incorporated in any case if the extra default (keyword) argument is not used.

 Examples for attrgetter